Ludwinic1/Data-Pipeline/README.md

 The script is also flexible enough that if a new officer is listed in or if a new person takes over a current officer code, it is easy to adjust to ensure the data integrity is kept and data is updated correctly.

 ## Instructions
-Click on the Pyfile to open the code.
-You can also click on the excel files to see the before and after transformation.
+Click on the Data Pipeline.ipynb above to see the code.
+You can also click on Fictional Data.xlsx to see the original Excel file and Actual End Fictional Data.xlsx to see the updated one.

 ## Tech Stack Used:
 -Python: openpyxl, pandas, and pyodbc modules